TVATDCI/Algorithm-challenge/README.md

 capitalizeLetters("i love javascript") === "I Love Javascript";
 ```

+**Explanation:** This challenge requires you to write a function that takes a string as input and returns the string with the first letter of each word capitalized.
+For example, if the input is "i love javascript", the output should be "I Love Javascript".

 ## Challenge 5: Max Character <img src="./images/png-1.png" alt="Algorithm Challenge" width="30" align="right" style="margin-left: 10px;" />

 ```javascript